tameravci/jekyll-now/_posts/2020-07-30-Career-ending-dunks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5uRN7iJ5CqQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Been meaning to make this compilation for some time now and am happy I finished it.
-Hope the NBA runs smoothly in the Bubble for the rest of the season because I have a feeling the playoffs will be fun!
+That's it!
+I've been meaning to make this compilation for some time so I'm glad I finally finished it..
+I sincerely want to come back to this post and add new ones if we witness any.. and who knows maybe in the bubble.
 Go BLAZERS!